A delicious twist to the classic French clafoutis recipe using raspberries and a lemony twist of verbena – and it’s gluten free!

 Bernachon specialises in making their own chocolate from bean to bar and there are many other award-winning chocolatiers around, such as Philippe Bel, Bruno Saladino, Bernard Dufoux, to name a few.

 Richard Sève, award-winning chocolatier who makes chocolate from bean to bar, and pâtissier, was the first to come up with savoury macarons – something I am rather partial to myself (See chapter of savoury mini macaron recipes in my first book, Mad About Macarons).
 His first savoury macaron was with foie gras, a world first!
-I heard from him first hand, too, that he’s opening a new chocolate shop and museum (MUSCO) end of October 2017, so I’m looking forward to sharing this with you later.
+I heard from him first hand, too, that he’s opening a new chocolate shop and museum (MUSCO) end of October 2017.

 Lyon’s Candy Specialities